Cassava: Toxicity

+Chronic, low-level exposure to cyanide may contribute to both goiter and tropical ataxic neuropathy, also called konzo, which can be fatal.
+The risk is highest in famines, when as many as 3 percent of the population may be affected.

-During the shortages in Venezuela in the late 2010s, dozens of deaths were reported due to Venezuelans resorting to eating bitter cassava in order to curb starvation.
+Like many other root and tuber crops, both bitter and sweet varieties of cassava contain antinutritional factors and toxins; the bitter varieties contain much larger amounts.
+The more toxic varieties of cassava have been used in some places as famine food during times of food insecurity.
+For example, during the shortages in Venezuela in the late 2010s, dozens of deaths were reported due to Venezuelans resorting to eating bitter cassava in order to curb starvation.
 Cases of cassava poisoning were also documented during the famine accompanying the Great Leap Forward (1958–1962) in China.
+Farmers may select bitter cultivars to reduce crop losses.

-Societies that traditionally eat cassava generally understand that some processing (soaking, cooking, fermentation, etc.) is necessary to avoid getting sick.
+Societies that traditionally eat cassava generally understand that processing (soaking, cooking, fermentation, etc.) is necessary to avoid getting sick.
 Brief soaking (four hours) of cassava is not sufficient, but soaking for 18–24 hours can remove up to half the level of cyanide.
 Drying may not be sufficient, either.

+In many West African regions, especially Nigeria, bitter cassava roots are traditionally detoxified in a lengthy process.
+The roots are peeled and grated.
+The moist pulp is soaked (or “retted”) in water for 48 to 72 hours to initiate spontaneous fermentation.
+During this period endogenous linamarase acts on linamarin and lotaustralin; the resulting hydrogen cyanide dissolves or volatilises, reducing the cyanogenic potential by 85 – 99 %.

+After soaking, the mash is pressed to expel liquid and boiled, roasted, or toasted to make foods such as gari, fufu, and lafun, further lowering residual cyanide to within the WHO safe limit of 10 mg HCN kg⁻¹.

 For some smaller-rooted, sweet varieties, cooking is sufficient to eliminate all toxicity.
 The cyanide is carried away in the processing water and the amounts produced in domestic consumption are too small to have environmental impact.
 The larger-rooted, bitter varieties used for production of flour or starch must be processed to remove the cyanogenic glucosides.
 The large roots are peeled and then ground into flour, which is then soaked in water, squeezed dry several times, and toasted.
 The starch grains that flow with the water during the soaking process are also used in cooking.
 The flour is used throughout South America and the Caribbean.
 Industrial production of cassava flour, even at the cottage level, may generate enough cyanide and cyanogenic glycosides in the effluents to have a severe environmental impact.